5 High Yielding Herbs for Your Medicinal Garden

 Growing Spilanthes

-To grow spilanthes, sow seeds directly into the garden after the last frost.
-These plants prefer full sun and well-drained soil and can tolerate drought conditions.
 Spilanthes are perennials in warm climates, but annuals in colder areas.
 They germinate within a week as long as the temperatures are warm enough.
 They will begin to flower after about six to eight weeks, and will continue to bloom all summer long.

 Harvesting Spilanthes

 In the late summer, I stop dead heading so I can collect the dried flowers for seed.
 Each flower head produces a ton of seeds.
 Let them dry out then store them in cool, dry place.
+They self-sow pretty easily, so lookout for bonus plants the following spring!

 Holy Basil